William Ritter has personally requested that I put his info in here so…

 I was really excited to be able to go to the Teen Read Week William Ritter Author Talk.
 I had never been to a book signing or author talk before, and it was really fun to have this experience.

 In my opinion, Will ritter is an amazing author!
-His Jackaby series is one of my favorite books in the world!
+His Jackaby series is one of my favorite books!
 It was exciting to hear more about my favorite series from the author.

 He started by talking about his childhood history of reading and the what the most important book is.
 Mr. Ritter said that he was at a book convention thingy and someone asked him, “If you could be any character from a book, who would you be?”

 He wanted to sound smart, he was a new author and wanted to prove he could write a classic.
 So he tried to think of an important book, a book that everyone has read or heard, of, something that isn’t childish or silly.
 His answer?
-The girl from the Book theif.
-If you have not read the boo Theif, it is defi nitly not a good, or nice, or fun, or silly or uplifting book.
+The girl from the Book Thief.
+If you have not read the Boo Thief, it is definitely not a good, or nice, or fun, or silly or uplifting book.
 It is a good book writing-wise, but it is very sad.
-Most of the Book theif takes place between 1939-1949, close to Munich Germany, and the dachau concentration camp.
-It takes plaxce in nazi germany, and as you can tell, most people do not want to live during Nazi Germany.
+Most of the Book thief takes place between 1939-1949, close to Munich Germany, and the Dachau concentration camp.
+It takes place in Nazi Germany, and as you can tell, most people do not want to live during Nazi Germany.

 After the interview, William Ritter realized that he should have said something that he actually wanted to be, like from his FAVORITE book, Thud, by Terry Pratchett.
 William realized that “The most important book is the one that makes you want to read another one.”
 This led him to believe that the most important book in ALL the world is…

 No, this is not a joke.
 William told us the story of where his mother taught him to read. she would give him the option of doing his chores…OR… she would have him read out loud to her.
 The first book he ever read was Where’s Goldie, and naturally, “Goldie” made him want to read another one!